Generalized deformations and holomorphic Poisson cohomology of solvmanifolds: DGAs and generalized deformations of solvmanifolds of splitting type

 (${\mathcal D}_{r}$) For $r\in \N$, for any $J,L\subset [m]$ with $\vert J\vert+\vert L\vert\le r$, $(\beta^{-1}_{J}\gamma_{L})_{\vert_{\Gamma}}=1$ if and only if $\alpha_{J}\bar\alpha^{-1}_{L}=1$. \\ \ \\ If the condition ${\mathcal D}_{r}$ holds, then for $p,q\in N$ with $p+q\le r$ we have

 Hence we have $C^{\ast}_{\Gamma}\subset dG^{\ast}(\g,J)$.
-This implies that $\phi(t)\in Kur^{gen}(G/\Gamma)$ gives a left-invariant generalized complex structure on $G/\Gamma$.
-We have: \begin{theorem} Let $G$ be a Lie group as Assumption \ref{Ass} with Assumption \ref{unim}.
+This implies that $\phi(t)\in \Kur^{gen}(G/\Gamma)$ gives a left-invariant generalized complex structure on $G/\Gamma$.
+We have: \begin{theorem} Let $(G,\Gamma)$ be as in Assumption \ref{Ass} with Assumption \ref{unim}.
 Suppose that the condition (${\mathcal D}_{2}$) holds.
-Then any small deformation of the generalized complex structure $\mathcal J$ which is given by $J$ is equivalent to a generalized complex structure on $G/\Gamma$ which is induced by a left-invariant generalized complex structure on $G$. \end{theorem}
+Then any sufficiently small deformation of the generalized complex structure $\mathcal J$ which is given by $J$ is equivalent to a generalized complex structure on $G/\Gamma$ which is induced by a left-invariant generalized complex structure on $G$. \end{theorem}